 If you want to ask questions about GTK, whether it’s for developing applications with GTK or contributing to GTK itself, you can use the GNOME Discourse instance, under the Platform/Core category.
 You can use tags like gtk or glib to narrow down the topic of discussion to specific libraries.
 You can also ask questions on our IRC channel.

-If you are a developer and want to contribute towards GTK, you are more than welcome to do so.
-Get started now to get some familarity to GTK.
+If you are a developer and want to contribute to GTK, you are more than welcome to do so.